Iris-Song/paper-reading/Bigtable/README.md

 ```
 (row:string, column:string, time:int64) → string
 ```
+NoSQL

 ## API
-Bigtable supports single-row transactions, which can be used to perform atomic read-modify-write sequences on data stored under a single row key.
+Bigtable supports single-row transactions(Atomic transactions), which can be used to perform atomic read-modify-write sequences on data stored under a single row key.

 Bigtable allows cells to be used as integer counters.